hillelweintraub/NLP/TextCategorization/README.md

 Text Categorization
 ===

-A text categorization system that uses the Rochio/TF-IDF method to categorize text documents into mutually exclusive and exhaustive documents
+A text categorization system that uses the Rochio/TF-IDF method to categorize text documents into mutually exclusive and exhaustive categories.